SooryaGeorge7/Dental_Decor/TESTING.md

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |
-User can click on phone icon on navbar | User is directed to contact us form | As expected User can click on send query button in contact us form | User is given a success message that the message has been sent and user is sent an email message| As expected
+User can click on contact navlink on navbar | User is directed to contact us form | As expected User can click on send query button in contact us form | User is given a success message that the message has been sent and user is sent an email message| As expected
+User enters alphabets in phone field | validation error pops up because user is not entering valid phone number | As expected

 ### User story:See Reviews
 * As a User i can see all product reviews so that i can decide if i want to buy a product with more information